dudung/soal/_posts/code/js/oo/2020-10-05-oo-scatter-plot.md

 </oo>
 ```

-where the point must be determined manually by viewing it repeatedly, which is not so efficient.
+where the point must be determined manually by viewing it repeatedly, switch between texteditor and browser, which is not so efficient.

 ## JS code